Confidence intervals for the Poisson distribution: Discussion

-The detailed behavior of the lengths in Fig.~\ref{fig:avgLength} depend slightly on the value of $\theta$.
+The detailed behavior of the lengths in Figs.~\ref{fig:avgLength} and~\ref{fig:avgLengthB} depend slightly on the value of $\theta$.
 For $\theta\sim 1$, The ordering from largest to smallest lengths is: Garwood, Sterne, Blaker, score, likelihood ratio, and Crow\&Gardner.
 The Kabaila\&Byrne intervals are also somewhat larger than the Crow\&Gardner intervals (Fig.~\ref{fig:KBCrow}).

 For FC intervals, with $b=0$, the expected length is identical to the likelihood ratio length.
 However, for $b\ne 0$, the FC interval lengths are smaller when $n$ is small, Fig.~\ref{fig:FCvsLRcut}.
 This is clearly illustrated in Fig.~\ref{fig:avgLengthFCLR}, which shows a comparison of FC with LR interval expected lengths for a background of $b=5$.
 When $\theta$ is small (on a scale of the background), the FC intervals are much smaller than the LR intervals, and much smaller than the anticipated scale of $\sqrt{\theta+b}$.